 If you think you are dealing with a sociopath, the rules are different.
 These people are in a category of their own and you cannot hope to manage the situation with normal thinking and normal strategies.
 They just won't work.
 The sociopath or narcissist is not playing within the normal rules and if you try to play against them you will lose.
 You have to learn how they play, what their motivations are and what tactics they are using against you.
 This is a big job and you are going to need a lot of help and support.
 Your personality will have been changed by the manipulator and you have had a pseudopersonality imposed on you.
 You can read more about how specifically that happens here.

-If you can see the emotional abuse signs in your own situation, and you suspect that you are in a relationship with a sociopath or a narcissist then the first thing is that you need to reorientate your thinking somewhat.
+If you can see the emotional abuse signs in your own situation, and you suspect that you are in an abusive relationship with a sociopath or a narcissist then the first thing is that you need to reorientate your thinking somewhat.
 As I mentioned, dealing with a manipulator of this type requires a particular approach.

 The first thing to understand is that these people do not change.
 There is no treatment for sociopathy or psychopathy.
 Narcissists may go for treatment for depression sometimes but when that resolves they never hang around long enough for treatment for the narcissism.
 (If you thought you were better than everyone else, would you think that you needed to change?)